hussain-jawaid/CodeAlpha_JarvisAI/README.md

 # JarvisAI 🤖

-JarvisAI is a voice-activated AI assistant built with Python that can perform various smart tasks to make your workflow faster and smoother.
+JarvisAI is a voice-activated AI assistant built with Python that can perform various smart tasks to speed up and smooth out your workflow.

 ## ✨ Features